-Some dual-band routers employ a chipset that makes working with Circle more complicated.
+Some dual-band routers need a special set up to work with Circle.
 On these types of routers, Circle will not properly function unless the 5GHz radio is disabled.
 Circle can only manage wireless devices that are connected on the 2.4GHz band, and all devices connected over Ethernet must be assigned as "Unmanaged Devices" in Circle.
 If Circle is connected to the router via Ethernet cable, Circle can only manage devices wired directly to the router, and all devices connecting wirelessly will encounter problems unless they are "Unmanaged".

 [e] ON NETGEAR N600 WN3500RP EXTENDER

 Using this extender will result in your Circle’s device list registering duplicates of any device that goes online through both the main router and the extender.
 To ensure that the Circle device sees and manages each device in your home properly, check for duplicates in your device list and ensure that both entries for each device are assigned to the appropriate profile.